prismskylabs/pycounters/docs/source/tutorial.rst

 exactly want analyzed.
 To do this we must separate event reporting from the definition of counters.

 ..
 Note::
-    When you create a counter, it will by default listen to one event, *named exactly as counter name*.
+    When you create a counter, it will by default listen to one event, *named exactly as the counter's name*.
-    However, if events parameter is passed to a counter at initialization, counter will listen *only* to events from list.
+    However, if the events parameter is passed to a counter at initialization, it will listen *only* to the specified events.

 ..
 Note::
   This approach also means you can analyze things differently on a single thread, by installing thread specific